 Mike is a martial arts instructor, he rides a Harley, he’s a physically imposing jokester who can get proper people to laugh at improper humor.

 The tumor in his neck, he told me, was cancer.
-The next step was to hit it with everything: surgery, chemotherapy, radiation.
+The next step was to hit it with everything: surgery, chemotherapy, radiation and Home Care Assistance from now on.
 His oncologists were clear, even if he survived all this, the treatments would ravage his body.
 He was going all-in and it could likely kill him.
 Next he wanted to talk about his will.
 No jokes.
 No crass remarks.
 Just the business of dying.